atalebpour/CarND-LaneLines-P1/README.md

 An optimization based system can be used to find the optimized paramters based on comparing the selected lines with the actual lanes.
 This cound be a challenging task, but can create more accurate outcome.

-Adding more edges to the region of interest can solve the curve issue and defining a piecewise linear function instead of a single line can help moving around the curvature.
+Adding more edges to the region of interest can solve the curve issue and defining a piecewise linear function instead of a single line can help moving around the curves.

-The image can be divided into different lighting conditinos and each section analyzed seperately.
+The image can be divided into different lighting conditinos to analyze each lighting condition seperately.